Alimir/wp-ulike/readme.txt

 We built WP ULike because we know how frustrating it can be when visitors browse your site but don't engage.
 You create amazing content, but how do you know what resonates?
 That's where we come in.

 WP ULike helps you understand your audience by making engagement effortless.
 With one simple click, visitors can show their appreciation, and you get valuable insights into what content drives real engagement.
 It's not just about likes—it's about building a community that tells you what they want more of.
-(Want Dislike buttons too?
-That's available in Pro!)

 [youtube https://www.youtube.com/watch?v=nxQto2Yj_yc]